 - String Wax

-Some of you may or may not know is that when you order new strings they may not come pre-stretched.
-Basically meaning the strings have not been under tension yet.
-When you put the strings on for the first time they’re still settling in as the tension and force of being on your bow is putting load and tension onto the string.
-Actually causing in to lengthen.
+Some of you may or may not know that when you order new strings, they may not come pre-stretched.
+Meaning the strings haven’t been put under tension yet.
+When you put the strings on for the first time, they’re still settling in as the tension and force of being on your bow puts load and tension onto the string, causing it to lengthen.

-If you look at your strings carefully you’ll see that the string is made up of strands or smaller strings, twisted in one direction to bind them together to make it into one unit, having all the strands working together.
+If you look at your strings carefully, you’ll see that they are made up of strands or smaller strings, twisted in one direction to bind them together to make it into one unit, having all the strands working together.

 But only for the fact that they are twisted in a certain way.
-So when the strings are still settling they will lengthen by rotating in the opposite way that the strands are twisted in the first place.
-So if you tied your d-loop has moved that could be a pretty big reason why.
+So when the strings are still settling, they will lengthen by rotating in the opposite way that the strands are twisted in the first place.
+So if you tied your d-loop has moved, that could be a big reason.
 You haven’t done anything wrong.
 You might not have realized how much strings can stretch by.

 The whole point of the mushroom head is that it grips onto itself and is wrapped around the string.
-If the mushroom heads are on opposite sides they will almost cancel each other out and your d-loop will be pretty hard to move., even by force.
-If they are on the same side it’s going to be much easier for the d-loop even on its own over time to slide across to the other side of the string.
+If the mushroom heads are on opposite sides, they will almost cancel each other out, and your d-loop will be pretty hard to move, even by force.
+If they are on the same side, it will be much easier for the d-loop, even on its own, over time to slide across to the other side of the string.

-As well as that you’ll want to make sure your mushroom heads are big enough, that it has a big enough surface area to grab onto itself.
-If you are unsure about any of the steps tying a d-loop I have a step-by-step guide here on my YouTube Channel.
+As well as that, you’ll want to make sure your mushroom heads are big enough, that it has a big enough surface area to grab onto themselves.
+If you are unsure about any of the steps tying a d-loop, I have a step-by-step guide here on my YouTube Channel.

 Not Tightened Down Enough

-This is probably more one of the overlooked problems, but if your d-loop is moving you should check it out.
+This is probably one of the overlooked problems, but if your d-loop is moving, you should check it out.
 Your d-loop may not be tight enough.